Principles

 Performance Evaluation of Board of Directors / Committees of the Board

 In accordance with the company's Board Performance Evaluation Procedures, External evaluation should be conducted the evaluation by an external professional independent organization or external expert/scholar at least once every three years.
-The most recent external evaluation was conducted in the fourth quarter of 2022, entrusted to the "Taiwan Investor Relations Institute" to carry out an external evaluation of the board's performance.
+The most recent external evaluation was conducted in the third quarter of 2025, entrusted to the "Taiwan Investor Relations Institute" to carry out an external evaluation of the board's performance.
 The institute and its executing experts have no business dealings with the company and maintain independence.

-The results of the external evaluation were submitted in the 10th meeting of the 19th session of the board on December 26, 2022, and were unanimously approved by all attending directors for record.
+The results of the external evaluation were submitted in the 10th meeting of the 20th session of the board on December 29, 2025, and were unanimously approved by all attending directors for record.

 Evaluation Period